Neoen: Energy Storage

-In 2020, Neoen began operating a large storage unit in Finland.
-The 30MW/30MWh Yllikkälä Power Reserve One is the first large-capacity battery to be connected to the Finnish grid.
+In 2020, Neoen began operating a storage unit in Finland, the largest such battery facility in the Nordic countries.
+The 30 MW/30 MWh Yllikkälä Power Reserve One is the first large-capacity battery to be connected to the Finnish grid.
+Since 2022, it has been supplying rapid reserve for the implementation of EPR [AO1] Olkiluoto 3 (Europe's most powerful nuclear reactor), operated by Teollisuuden Voima Oyj (TVO), the Finnish nuclear power operator.

 In 2021, Neoen built the Albireo Power Reserve, comprising two 11 MW/8 MWh batteries for the Capella (140 MWp) and Providencia (101 MWp) solar plants.
-Neoen will reach a total capacity of 14 MW in El Salvador, with storage of 10 MWh, making it Central America's number one battery storage operator.
+Commissioned in 2022, the assets take Neoen's total capacity in El Salvador to 14 MW, with storage of 10 MWh, making it Central America's number one battery storage operator.